EvanHerman/yikes-inc-easy-mailchimp-extender/readme.txt

 **Features**

 * Build **unlimited** forms for any of your MailChimp lists with an easy-to-use admin, including multiple forms for the same list.
-* Connect your website to your MailChimp account with a MailChimp API key and a click.
+* Connect your website to your MailChimp account with a MailChimp API key.
-* Toggle inline forms with the click of a button.
+* Add MailChimp forms to any post or page with our editor button or a shortcode.
-* Schedule form visibility by date/time.
-* Limit opt-ins by logged in users.
-* Localized data/time pickers
 * Duplicate forms with a click.
-* Easily add MailChimp forms to any post or page with our custom editor button or with a shortcode.
-* Toggle on/off AJAX functionality on a per form basis.
+* Customize the MailChimp submission button text.
+* Display forms with inline fields.
-* Add MailChimp forms to widgetized areas with our custom widget.
+* Add MailChimp forms to widgetized areas with our widget.
 * Allow users to sign up for MailChimp interest groups, or pre-check groups in a hidden field.
-* Use our built-in CSS classes or add your own additional classes to form fields to easily style and customize forms.
+* Use our built-in CSS classes or add your own additional classes to form fields to style and customize forms.
-* Customize the MailChimp submission button text.
-* Shortcode available to display the number of subscribers on a given MailChimp list.
+* Use a shortcode to display the number of subscribers on a given MailChimp list.
 * Fully customize the success and error messages displayed back to the user.
 * Quickly toggle between single or double opt-in.
 * Disable or Enable the default MailChimp welcome email.
-* Remove bogus subscribers from your MailChimp list through the admin interface.
+* Remove subscribers from your MailChimp list through our admin interface.
-* Allow existing subscribers to update their account info (**new** now including two factor authentication).
+* Allow existing subscribers to update their MailChimp profile information.
 * Redirect users to another post or page after form submission.
 * Enable Google reCAPTCHA protection on your forms.
+* Schedule form visibility by date/time.
+* Limit opt-ins by logged in users.
+* Use localized data/time pickers
+* Toggle on/off AJAX functionality on a per form basis.
 * Import/Export all MailChimp forms and associated settings for use on other sites with Easy Forms for MailChimp installed.
-* Seamless integration with core WordPress forms: comments and registration.
+* Integrate with core WordPress forms: comments and registration.
-* Seamless integration with many popular third party plugins: WooCommerce, Easy Digital Downloads, BuddyPress, BbPress, Contact Form 7.
+* Integrate with many popular third party plugins: WooCommerce, Easy Digital Downloads, BuddyPress, BbPress, Contact Form 7.
 * View your MailChimp account activity like subscribes and unsubscribes.
 * View your MailChimp list statistics and manage users and list settings.
-* Advanced debugging to log MailChimp errors as they occur, for easy troubleshooting.
+* Use advanced debugging to log MailChimp errors as they occur, for easy troubleshooting.
 * Developer friendly!
-We've provided hooks and filters to allow developers to extend the plugin.
+Use our many hooks and filters to extend the plugin.
 * Add-ons available to extend the core functionality of the plugin.
 [Check them out](https://yikesplugins.com/?utm_source=wp_plugin_repo&utm_medium=link&utm_campaign=easy_forms_for_mailchimp)!

 **Integrations**